USRobotics: History

 The proprietary nature of HST allowed USR to maintain its market predominance even when off-brand V.32-based modems began selling for less than equivalent HST modems.
 As the price differential decreased, however, V.32-based modems eventually became a cost-effective alternative to HST.
 USR countered by creating ever-faster HST protocols, starting with a 14.4 kbit/s mode, and by producing "Dual Standard" modems that were able to communicate with both HST and V.32 modems at high speeds.
-In spite of many modems with similar performance on the market at even lower price points, the Courier's retained their legendary reputation for quality and reliability, "Once you have used a Courier, nothing else is a modem in your book at any price.
+Due to many modems with similar performance on the market at even lower price points, the Courier's advertising focused on quality and reliability, "Once you have used a Courier, nothing else is a modem in your book at any price.
 They are the very best there is."

 To compete with the ever growing market for low cost consumer models, USR introduced their Sportster line.
 These supported only V.32 and later standards, they retained their own higher-speed HST standard only for the Couriers.
 During this time, Couriers were available in V.32, HST, or the more popular Courier Dual Standard models which supported both.
 The Sportster used the same motherboard as the Couriers, and on certain 14.4 kbit/s models a sequence of AT commands could be issued to enable the faster 16.8 kbit/s HST mode.
 The Courier modems remained a favorite in the BBS and emerging Internet service provider world, where they were known to run without problems for extended periods of time (although the initial large-scale deployment of Courier modems in the CompuServe network uncovered a serious bug, which would cause the modems to crash and stop answering calls under high call volumes).